andrearosasco/clearconf/README.md

 ClearConf is a Python configuration management library that provides a clean, hierarchical way to define and manage configurations through Python classes.

-Defining configurations in python makes accessing them simpler and more dynamic.
+Defining configurations in python makes them
+- **easy to access**: you can read configuration with a simple `import` statement
+- **flexible**: compositionality, inerhitance and other python features are integrated into clearconf
+- **customizable**: the framework allows to easily define new class-method and Types to add custom functionalities

 ## Core Concepts